Rogue RH2 Reverse Hyper

 Coming out of the box, the RH-2 will support you in an unusual position, as no other piece of gym equipment can.
 It will make sure you are protected from any contact with the steel and will enable you to lift as much as 700 pounds.
 No extras are needed and, in fact, they would get in the way on such a compact frame.
 In this machine, design, and function mesh perfectly for a machine that performs beautifully, time after time, rep after rep.

-Rogue does not specify a user weight capacity.
-The unit is designed for both hobbyists and powerlifters, and the frame is the same Ohio-made steel tubing that Rogue uses in their power rack.
+Rogue does not specify a user's weight capacity.
+The unit is designed for both hobbyists and powerlifters, and the frame is the same Ohio-made steel tubing that Rogue uses in their power racks.
 So we’d place machine user capacity on the high end.
 It will hold almost any athlete with no problem.
 Since we aren’t all the same height, the front prone grips are doubled, with two on each side.
 There is a far grip for taller users and a near grip for shorter users.
 It is an ingenious way to adjust the machine without any extra pins or accessory parts.

 The RH-2 is also available as part of a rack, and there is a bolt-together option that is better for tight spaces.
 The bolt-together can be maneuvered down stairs and around tight corners, then assembled and left in place for use in the desired room.
 No matter which iteration of the machine you use, it will be made of the same high-quality materials Rogue always uses, and able to withstand your hardest workouts over a long period of time without breakdown or excess wear.